-Between March and August this year, education institutions all over the world had been temporarily closed and almost uncertain on when to resume.
+Between March and August this year, education institutions all over the world were temporarily closed and almost uncertain on when to resume.
 This not only disrupted the students’ education, but also the ability for institutions to issue certificates to their graduates.

 Despite the challenges the COVID-19 pandemic has presented to many institutions as explained above, it has expedited the digital era; giving birth to many innovations solving present and future challenges.
 This is where Diwala comes in.